-This module performs all central processing of the TPU S220.
-It integrates a dual-core 32-bit processor, including a 32-bit floating point Digital Signal Processor (DSP), along with associated RAM and FLASH memories for operation data, settings, firmware, etc.
+This module performs all central processing of the TPU L500.
+It integrates an 800 MHz state-of-the-art processor and other specialized cores, including a 32-bit floating point Digital Signal Processor (DSP), along with associated RAM and FLASH memories for operation data, settings, firmware, etc.

-It provides up to two Ethernet ports, 10/100BASE-TX or 100BASE-FX.
-It provides MT-RJ or LC Duplex type connectors for optical fibre and RJ-45 for twisted pair (UTP or STP, Cat.5).
-It also provides an IRIG-B time synchronization input, which receives optically isolated demodulated synchronization signals.
+It provides three Ethernet ports, 10/100BASE-TX or 100BASE-FX.
+It provides LC Duplex type connectors for optical fibre or RJ-45 for twisted pair (UTP or STP, Cat.5).
+It also provides an optional IRIG-B time synchronization input (COM4), which receives optically isolated demodulated synchronization signals.

-Up to two serial ports are provided (COM1, COM2), COM2 being an optional Piggy-Back module.
-RS-232, RS-485 and optical fibre (1mm thick plastic optical fibre for distances up to 45m, or 62.5μm/125μm thick glass optical fibre for distances up to 1700m) media may be chosen.
+Up to three serial ports are provided (COM1, COM2 and COM3) available as optional Piggy-Back modules.
+RS-232, RS-485 and optical fibre (1mm thick plastic optical fibre for distances up to 45m, or 62,5μm/125μm thick glass optical fibre for distances up to 1700m) media may be chosen.
 The default media type is RS-232.